Victoria A. Roberts Retired Judge, United States District Court for the Eastern District of Michigan

 - Creator, Pro Se Legal Assistance Clinic, Detroit Mercy School of Law, 2017: This clinic is housed in the federal courthouse in Michigan and operates in conjunction with Detroit Mercy School of Law.

-- Creator, Early Mediation Program for Pro Se Prisoner Civil Rights Cases, 2018: This clinic is housed in the federal courthouse in Michigan and operates in conjunction with Detroit Mercy School of Law.
+- Creator, Early Mediation Program for Pro Se Prisoner Civil Rights Cases, 2018: This clinic is housed in the federal courthouse in Michigan and operates in conjunction with the Detroit Mercy School of Law.

 - Founder, Judicial Extern Program (JEP), in cooperation with the Wolverine Bar Association, 2000: This program has placed more than 300 African American law students in summer clerkships with federal judges.